DavidBuchanan314/pack-analysis/README.md

 Files and directories are listed in the `Item` table.

 The `ItemContent` table describes where to find the actual file contents, within the `Value` blob(s).

+Except wait, no it doesn't!
+The offsets given in `ItemContent` refer to *decompressed* offsets.
+This means there is no support for random access, despite the mentions of it on the landing page.

 There are no indexes(!).